zeke800/Polar-Scheduler/README.md

 ## What do I need to receive it?

-An SDR capable of running at more than 4 MSPS (I was able to get a lock at 4MSPS), as well as a rather large dish.
+An SDR capable of running at more than 4 MSPS (I was able to get a lock at 4MSPS, tried 3MSPS, didn't work), as well as a rather large dish.
 I tried it on my 80cm dish and got a barely-decodable result, however I've seen people receive it (with a little noise) on 70cm dishes.
 But my setup isn't great, either.
 100-260cm dishes work fine.
 EDIT: I **was** able to decode it!
 Turns out, NOAA dumps backwards at my location 🤔.

 # Install
 ## Prerequisites